-24.32 The responsibility for requesting licence conditions rests with the Probation Service, but should be informed by consultation with MAPPA colleagues.
-Licence conditions must be set in line with HMPPS policy or Parole Board direction as applicable.
-The Regional Probation Counter Terrorism Lead and Counter Terrorism Police Offender Manager must be consulted to inform decisions on applying additional conditions.
-Further advice on the suitability of these and bespoke license conditions can be obtained from the Senior Caseworker (Licence Variations), Public Protection Casework Section (PPCS) in the HMPPS Public Protection Group, or the Probation Service Extremism lead in JEXU.
+24.31 The responsibility for requesting licence conditions rests with the Probation Service, but should be informed by consultation with MAPPA colleagues.
+Licence conditions must be set in line with HMPPS policy and Parole Board direction where applicable.
+The Regional Probation Counter Terrorism Team and CTP Offender Manager must be consulted to inform decisions on applying additional conditions.
+Further advice on the suitability of these and bespoke license conditions can be sought from the National Probation Lead in JEXU or Licence Policy Lead in the Public Protection Operational Policy Section (PPOPS) in the HMPPS Public Protection Group (PPG).
+Bespoke conditions for automatically released cases must also be approved by the Licence Variations team within the Public Protection Casework Section (PPCS) within PPG, while those subject to Parole Board release will be reviewed as part of that release process.
 Probation and police need to adopt a detailed coordinated approach to the development and management of licence conditions.